When this happens...

 A trigger is an event that starts a workflow.

-Lists incomplete tasks created in the selected project within the last 15 minutes.
+Runs when a new incomplete task is added to the selected project within the last 15 minutes.

 Triggers when Task is completed.